asonnens/Wing_Biometrics_2015/Wing_Biometrics_Scripts_readme.txt

 These scripts were both written for R version 3.1.0

-These scripts are intended to run on the file wingBiometry_oly_4X_coords.tsv, in the data subfolder.
+These scripts are intended to run on the tsv files in the data subfolder.

-Although the information in this file is identical to the information in the file Olympus_4X_coords.tsv, all files in the Landmark_Semilandmark_Coordinates folder have an additional column indicating the dimensions of the splined images.

-Before applying these scripts to other datafiles, check column paramters-- in many cases, they will need to be adjusted by one.
+Many aspects of these scripts were based off of the training scripts in  Dworkin_machine_learing_in_R_tutorials